 Here, you can replace America/Chicago with the name of the time zone you like to set.
 Use the timedatectl command again to review the changes.

 To set a specific time and date you can use the following syntax:

 For example, to set up the current date to May-06-2016 and the current time to 21:55:00, use the command below:

 More information on how to use the timedatectl command you can find by using the –help flag:

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to set up the time zone on your system for you.
+Of course you don’t have to set up timezone on CentOS 7 if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to set up time zone on CentOS 7 for you.
 They are available 24×7 and will take care of your request immediately.